johnnyshankman/hihat/README.md

 ### Supported Audio Formats and Metadata Formats

-Almost every format under the sun should be supported, and can be mixed and matched in the same folder.
-The app does not currently support displaying songs from more than one folder at a time yet.
+Almost every format under the sun should be supported, and can be mixed'n'matched in the same library directory.

 * See [The Chromium Project](https://www.chromium.org/audio-video/) for information on supported audio formats.
 * See [Music Metadata](https://github.com/borewit/music-metadata#features) library for supported metadata formats.